Refund Of Charges For Students Who Withdraw

 If a student withdraws from all courses during a semester, regardless of the reason, federal regulations require Northwest Nazarene University (NNU) to determine the amount of Title IV Federal aid the student has earned.
 The Title IV aid programs that are covered by this law are: Federal Pell Grants, Direct Loans (both subsidized and unsubsidized), Direct PLUS Loans, Federal Supplemental Educational Opportunity Grants (FSEOGs), Federal Perkins Loans, TEACH Grants, and Iraq and Afghanistan Service Grants.

-Though a student’s aid is posted to their account at the start of each period, funds are earned as the student completes the period.
+Though a student’s financial aid is posted to their account at the start of each period, funds are earned as the student completes the period.
 If a student withdraws during their expected term of enrollment the amount of Title IV aid that the student has earned up to that point is determined by a specific formula.
 If the student received more assistance than has been earned at the time of withdrawal, the excess funds must be returned by the school and/or by the student to the federal government.
 This is referred to as a Return to Title IV (R2T4).

 Federal regulations require a recalculation of financial aid eligibility if a student: